Obscuretone/obscuretone.github.io/public/posts/en/nira.md

 Those commands are easy to call, easy to inspect, and easy to compose with other development workflows.

-A terminal is not special by itself.
-A CLI tends to force a stable contract.
+A terminal has no special power by itself.
+The value comes from the stable contract a good CLI tends to require.

 ## APIs Can Work Just As Well